smolegz/tp/docs/UserGuide.md

 ### Undo Previous Command : `undo`

 For any command that changes the universal list of contacts _e.g. `add`, `remove`, `clear`, `overwrite`, `duplicate` and `edit`_, the `undo` command will revert the state of the contact list prior to the execution of a command.

-> [!NOTE]
-> LookMeUp supports up to 3 consecutive `undo`
->   * You are able to backtrack your actions up to 3 times.

 Format: `undo`
-For example, referring to the previous command, assuming you have `removed` a contact, you can type `undo` to recover the removed contact:<br>
+For example, referring to the previous command, assuming you have removed a contact, you can type `undo` to recover the removed contact:<br>
 <img src="images/undo.png" width="50%"/><br>

 The removed contact will then be restored, **even to its original index**.<br>
 <img src="images/recovered.png" width="50%"/><br>

 Similarly, `undoing` after adding a contact would mean reverting the contact list's state back to before the contact was added.

 > [!IMPORTANT]
 > Once you closed the application, all your changes will be saved and all your past command history will be **erased**.